MaverickTse/pyMingwBuild/README.md

 ## Features
 - Automatically look for latest component versions (Not Hard-Coded) if not specified
 - Preferred version string, e.g. "7.1.0", for GCC, Binutils and Mingw-w64 can be set on commandline
+- Choosable from SJLJ and DW2 exception handling for win32 build from commandline
 - Working Folder(aka.
 Sandbox) can be set on commandline.
 Meaning this script can be placed anywhere
 - Clean terminal output.
 ONLY in case of error, outputs are logged into files in components' build folder
 - Only use FTP and HTTP downloads, no need of wget or git or svn